 Also as I already pointed out Nick Cutter is similar in some ways to Jon Pertwee’s Third Doctor and the ARC is basically just a modern day version of UNIT.

 In some ways I think that Primeval captures the spirit of the classic era better than the new Doctor Who series.
 Nick Cutter at times seems more like the classic series Doctor than some of the new who Doctors.
-As I have mentioned in the past I think that Russell T Davies’s Doctors suffered from being written too much as 90’s anti heroes with their dark pasts, love interests that held back their darkside etc. Cutter however is more like the arrogant, yet lovable unconventional classic era Doctors meanwhile.
+As I have mentioned in the past I think that Russell T Davies’s Doctors suffered from being written too much as 90’s anti heroes, with their dark pasts, love interests that held back their darkside etc. Cutter however is more like the arrogant, yet lovable unconventional classic era Doctor.

 In some ways Primeval was a superior show to the new Doctor Who it must be said.